Vung Tau, Apr. 30, 2026 — Tire rotation is common in Vietnamese fleet operations, but it is rarely managed through a structured tire program.

 Tire Rotation Is Not Designed as a Lifecycle Management Process

-In most Vietnamese fleets, tire rotation is not governed by a defined schedule or technical criteria, but is closely tied to tire replacement events.
-Typically, rotation only occurs when a tire pair reaches the end of its usable life.
+In most Vietnamese fleets, tire rotation is not based on a defined schedule or wear threshold.
+Instead, it is usually tied to tire replacement events.

-As a result, there is no fixed interval, no wear threshold, and no structured data guiding the decision.
-Rotation becomes an extension of replacement, not a tool to control wear.
+As a result, there is usually no fixed rotation interval, no defined wear threshold, and little structured data behind the decision-making process.

 Tire Rotation Is Driven by Operational Triggers, Not Strategy

-In Vietnam, this pattern is even more pronounced.
-Wheel balancing is rarely maintained as a standard practice.
-At the same time, long highway operations at stable speeds of around 80 km/h make even small imbalances highly perceptible.
-This makes vibration one of the most immediate and actionable signals for drivers.
+This pattern is especially common in Vietnam, where wheel balancing is not consistently maintained as a standard service practice.
+At the same time, many coaches operate for long periods at stable highway speeds of around 80 km/h, making even small imbalances easy for drivers to detect.

 Tire Rotation Decisions Rely Heavily on Visual Judgment